ibm-cloud-docs/devsecops/devsecops-release-notes.md

   - banner()
   - debug()

     The debug log is disabled by default and can be turned on by setting the environment property pipeline-log-level to DEBUG.
-The debugging level provides more fine-grained/granular logging for troubleshooting purposes.
+The debugging level provides more fine-grained logging for troubleshooting purposes.

 Support to use an additional COS bucket
-:   This feature enables support for an additional COS configuration which is required when a user needs to migrate from their existing COS bucket to another COS bucket, please specify the folllowing properties with the existing COS bucket information which will be read only.
+:   This feature enables support for an additional COS configuration which is required when a user needs to migrate from their existing COS bucket to another COS bucket, please specify the following properties with the existing COS bucket information which will be read only.
   - backup-cos-api-key
   - backup-cos-bucket-name
   - backup-cos-endpoint